noGreg/scribdStrip/README.md

 # Contribute

 If you want to fork and improve or modify something, please leave a comment [here](https://github.com/noGreg/scribdStrip/issues/1) about it 🙏

+# Chrome store

+In case that you want to [see|test|use] the extension as a quick here is the link to the [Chrome extension](https://chrome.google.com/webstore/category/extensions)